 This site is dedicated to presenting the ideas and concepts I teach in my jazz workshops.

-Coming up first will be Vimeo videos on the topic of saxophone tone with an emphasis on learning a technique that produces a big, liquid, warm and dynamic tone, effortlessly.
+Vimeo videos on the topic of saxophone tone with an emphasis on learning a technique that produces a big, liquid, warm and dynamic tone, effortlessly.
 The terms “open throat” and “voicing” will be reexamined and seen in a new light.

 There is far too much emphasis put on the notes and almost nothing taught about rhythm, time and syncopation.
 The rich language of jazz is all too often reduced to the study of scales, licks and patterns – to be mindlessly practiced without any connection to syncopation or articulation.
 There is almost no material available on the conception of “jazz time”.
 How one feels time and form in a jazz setting is very different than in more traditional musical settings.